paskuale75/yii2-uppy/README.md

 You can manually install **yii2-uppy** by [downloading the source in ZIP-format](https://github.com/paskuale75/yii2-uppy/archive/master.zip).

 ## P.S.
 You may encounter problems with the 'composer update' command if you are using composer version 1.10.13, downgrade to 1.10.10 and everything will work as it should.
+Downgrade with   `"composer self-update 1.10.10"`